CMDred/ScoreFixer/README.md

 - `#score_fixer:left_game`: When a player leaves, this function tag is executed.
 The data storage `score_fixer:event Data` contains `Name` and `UUID`.

 ## Good to know
-- **ScoreFixer** supports [Lantern Load](https://github.com/LanternMC/load) to control the order in which Data Packs load
 - It is recommended for **ScoreFixer** to run first, so that scores are transferred before other Data Packs try to use them
 - For technical reasons, scores manually set while the player was offline (e.g. `scoreboard players set SilicatYT foo 1`) cannot be transferred if they join with a new name; use the `load` and `save` utilities instead
   - Reason: Names in commands are case insensitive if a player with that name is online.
 If a player exclusively changes their name's capitalization, scores cannot be copied over when they join.